 Military Selective Service Act (P.L.
-97-252) requires that beginning July 1, 1983, any student who is required to register with the Selective Service System and fails to do so shall be ineligible to receive Federal Title IV student financial aid including: Federal Student Aid Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), Hawai'iStudent Incentive Grant (HSIG), Federal Perkins Loan Program, Federal Family Educational Loan Program, Subsidized Federal Stafford Loan, Unsubsidized Federal Stafford Loan, and Federal Parent Loan for Undergraduate Students.
+97-252) requires that beginning July 1, 1983, any student who is required to register with the Selective Service System and fails to do so shall be ineligible to receive Federal Title IV student financial aid including: Federal Student Aid Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), Hawai'i Student Incentive Grant (HSIG), Federal Perkins Loan Program, Federal Family Educational Loan Program, Subsidized Federal Stafford Loan, Unsubsidized Federal Stafford Loan, and Federal Parent Loan for Undergraduate Students.
 This requirement affects all male students who are at least 18 years of age, who were born after December 31, 1959, and who are not currently on active duty with the armed forces.
 Members of the Reserves and National Guard are not considered on active duty and must be registered.
 The group of affected males includes citizens and non-citizens eligible to receive Federal financial aid except permanent citizens of the Federated States of Micronesia, the Republic of Marshall Islands or the permanent residents of the Republic of Palau.
 For further information, contact the Financial Aid Office at 245-8360.

-Sexual Assault Policy
+Sexual Assault Policy 245-8260

-As required by the Higher Education Amendments of 1992, the College has a Sexual Assault Policy which explains the College's Sexual Assault Prevention Program presented to promote awareness of rape, acquaintance rape and other sex offenses and the procedures for reporting offenses.
+As required by the Higher Education Amendments of 1992, the University of Hawai'i Executive Policy EP 1.204 explains the Interim Policy and Procedure on Sex Discrimination and Gender-Based Violence Sexual Assault Prevention Program presented to promote awareness of rape, acquaintance rape and other sex offenses and the procedures for reporting offenses.
 A copy of the Sexual Assault Policy can be obtained at the Office of the Vice Chancellor of Student Affairs, One Stop Center, Room 201.
 The procedure for the Sexual Assault Prevention Program can be obtained from the Office of the Vice Chancellor of Student Affairs, One Stop Center, Room 201.
+Please also refer to the KCC website - Student Support Services - Special Programs - Title IX.